Reflection maps: Auxiliary results:

-\begin{proof}[Proof of Lemma \ref{lemP1CoprimeImpliesP2}:] From Lemma \ref{lemNumberOfReals}, there are $n+1$ real numbers in $\eta_i,\xi_i$.
-These have to be either $1$ or $-1$ but, since only one of the $m_i$ can be divisible by $2$, at most one of them is $-1$. \end{proof}
+\begin{proof}[Proof of Lemma \ref{lemP1CoprimeImpliesP2}:] From Lemma \ref{lemNumberOfReals}, there are $n+1$ real numbers in the collection of $\xi_i$ and $\eta_j$.
+These have to be either $1$ or $-1$ but, since only one of the numbers $m_i$ and $n_j$ can be divisible by $2$, at most one of them is $-1$. \end{proof}